queryluke/masseffect-5e-data/data/conditions/indoctrinated.md

 <br>

 ### Reducing Indoctrination Levels
 Every long rest that a creature spends outside of the range of an indoctrinating source, it can make a new Wisdom saving throw (DC based on its current indoctrination level).
 On a success, reduce its indoctrination level by 1.

 Note: Synthetic creatures are immune to indoctrination.

 ### Reaper Tech

 Usually, indoctrination happens when another creature (such as a reaper, thorian, or leviathan) is actively trying to indoctrinate one or many creatures.
 An exception to this is Reaper technology (i.e., reaper parts or devices salvaged from battle or space).
 Reaper technology can passively indoctrinate creatures that are merely in the technology's presence.
 Determining if a creature is within the presence of a piece of Reaper technology is based on the technology's size.
 The larger the object, the farther the range.

 #### Distance of Indoctrination
 Size of tech | Range
 --- | ---
-Tiny | 10 meters
+Tiny | <me-distance length="30" />
-Small | 25 meters
+Small | <me-distance length="100" />
-Medium | 100 meters
+Medium | <me-distance length="250" />
-Large | 1 kilometer (~ 1/2 a mile)
+Large | <me-distance length="600" />
-Huge | 10 kilometers (~ 6 miles)
+Huge | <me-distance length="6" large />
-Gargantuan |  100 kilometers (~ 60 miles)
+Gargantuan |  <me-distance length="60" large />